Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Double local-to-unity in nearly stationary regime

-This section analyzes the large-sample behavior of the autoregressive coefficient under model \eqref{eq:first model} with Assumptions~\hyperref[assm:A1]{A1} and~\hyperref[assm:A3]{A3}.
-We will stick to this set of assumptions for the rest of the discussion in this section.
+This section analyzes the large-sample behavior of the autoregressive coefficient and the growth parameter under model \eqref{eq:first model} with Assumptions~\hyperref[assm:A1]{A1} and~\hyperref[assm:A3]{A3}.
+We will stick to this set of assumptions throughout this section.